Tpiano/VENDING-MACHINE-PROJECT/README.md

 * Machine with the highest Sales

 ## INSIGHTS
-* Highest sold category is food which implies that customers has more need for food than every other commodity
+* Highest sold category is "FOOD" which implies that customers has more need for food than every other commodity
-* Status with highest option is proceesed commodity with the unlinked commotity with so insignificant value of 3
+* Status with highest option is "proceesed commodity" with the "unlinked commotity" with so insignificant value of 3
-* The most prefered mode of transaction by the customers is cash over credit
+* The most prefered mode of transaction by the customers is "cash" over "credit'"
-* Guttenplans is the location with the highest transaction and EB public library is close to this
+* "Guttenplans" is the location with the highest transaction and EB public library is close
-* Lastly the machine with the hightes transaction is the GuttenplansX1367
+* Lastly the machine with the highest transaction is the "GuttenplansX1367"

 ## SUGGESTIONS
 * Commodity with highest demand should be made available always without default
 * Location with the highest transaction should be focused on for supply of commodity for customers
-* Lastly, the mode of transactions should be made available and the credit means should be encouraged for safety putpose.
+* Lastly, the mode of transactions should be made available and the credit means should be encouraged for safety purpose.